flyonspeed/OnSpeed-Gen1/README.md

 # AOA audio tone indicator from EFIS serial data
 Audio tone indicator of AOA from a aircraft EFIS serial port.
 Using a Ardunino Due connected to a Dynon Efis D10, D100 or D180 via the serial port.

-Normally AOA is presented in a visual form or green,yellow,red to indicate how close to a stall the aircraft is.
-This project turns the visual indicator into a audioable tone so the pilot does not have to look down at the panel to know how close to a stall they are.
+Normally AOA is presented in a visual form of green,yellow,red to indicate how close to a stall the aircraft is.
+This project turns the visual indicator into a audioable tone so the pilot does not have to look at the instrument panel.

 # Requirements
  - Dynon EFIS D10, D100, or D180
  - Arduino Due.
-Can be purchased at many different online stores.
+Can be purchased at many different online stores like [amazon](https://www.amazon.com/OSOYOO-Compatible-Shield-Module-Arduino/dp/B010SCWGE2/) or  [ebay](http://www.ebay.com/sch/items/?_nkw=arduino+due)
  - [Ardino IDE](https://www.arduino.cc/en/Main/Software) for mac, linux , or windows.
 This is used to program your arduino board.
 And a [beginers guide to Arduino Due](https://www.arduino.cc/en/Guide/ArduinoDue) is a good idea.
 You will need to [install Arduino SAM Board Core](https://www.arduino.cc/en/Guide/Cores) in order to build for a Due board.
  - You will need to know [how to install arduino libraries](https://www.arduino.cc/en/Guide/Libraries).
 The following libraries are required.
    * *DueTimer*